radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

  `eks.amazonaws.com/role-arn: arn:aws:iam::<account-number>:role/<role-name>`

-The webhook adds two additional configurations to the relevant pod:
+The webhook adds two additional configurations to the relevant pods that get created:
 1. Environment variables which the supporting AWS SDK read from automatically to detect IRSA role:
 Environment:
         :